 LC Time is Not of the Essence Note

-Rush this recipe, and you’ll miss its most important ingredient.
-Time.
+Rush this bolognese recipe from Marcella Hazan, and you’ll miss its most important ingredient: Time.
 Time to ponder.
 Time to make lists.
-Time to sing the entire soundtrack of “Evita.”
+Time to sing the entire soundtrack of Evita.
+Time to reflect on what a godsend Marcella Hazan was to us all.

 Bolognese Sauce Recipe